Skip to main content

 Written by ZOE

-You may have heard experts like ZOE Co-Founder Prof. Tim Spector recommending that you eat 30 different plants a week.
-Or, you’ve seen it mentioned as a “challenge” on social media.
-But where did this number come from?
+You may have heard experts like ZOE Co-Founder Prof. Tim Spector recommending that you eat 30 different plants a week, but where did this number come from?

-The volunteers shared detailed information about their eating habits.
-They also provided samples of their poop.
-The researchers analyzed these to find out which gut bugs they contained.
+The volunteers shared detailed information about their eating habits and researches analysed their stool samples to find out which gut bugs they contained.

-Participants who ate 30 or more different plants per week were more likely to have certain “good” gut bugs than those who ate just 10 and had a more diverse microbiome.
-This was irrespective of whether they were vegan, vegetarian etc. Their poop samples also contained higher levels of healthy chemicals produced by the gut bacteria.
-Interestingly, the bacteria in their guts had fewer selected antibiotic resistance genes!
+Participants who ate 30 or more different plants per week were more likely to have certain “good” gut bacteria, and a more diverse microbiome compared to those who ate just 10.
+This was irrespective of whether they were vegan, vegetarian etc. Their stool samples also contained higher levels of healthy chemicals produced by the gut bacteria.
+Interestingly, the bacteria in their guts also had fewer selected antibiotic resistance genes.

 Did this answer your question?